hde-oliv/cub3D/README.md

 After compiling it, you'll need a map (just a text file) with the extension `.cub` with the following configuration:

-- The map must be composed of only 6 possible characters: 0 for an empty space, 1 for a wall, and N,S,E or W for the player’s start position and spawning orientation. ex:
+- The map must be composed of only 6 possible characters: 0 for an empty space, 1 for a wall, and N,S,E or W for the player’s start position and spawning orientation.
+Ex:

 		111111
 		100101